- Add all ingredients to a small saucepot.

 If you’re wondering what the difference is between pizza sauce and tomato sauce, the answer is that they’re very similar.
 Pizza sauce tends to be thicker since it needs to be spreadable, whereas tomato sauce used in pastas can be thick or thin.
 Also, pizza sauce doesn’t always have (nor need) as much flavor as tomato sauce.

-Have a bunch of leftover pizza sauce and you’ve already been eating homemade pizza all week?
+Have a bunch of leftover pizza sauce and you’ve already been eating pizza all week?
 Here are a few ideas of what you can use it for:

 - any soup that uses tomato sauce or puree